-With Hunts Point, since the pattern of "Small Target Areas" was not satisfied on single site, the "Location" and "Size Based on Population" led to specification of Illustration 17: Cascade G for Hunts Point two sites in combination.
+With Hunts Point, since the pattern of "Small Target Areas" was not satisfied on single site, the "Location" and "Size Based on Population" led to specification of two sites in combination.

 The second building generated by the pattern language was San Francisco.
 This was summarized as "Combination service and recreation center -- Mild climate -- Outdoor arena -- Strong community organization -- Corner site -- Off site parking provided".
 The pattern language cascade for San Francisco starts off differently.